panta82/better-lock/README.md

 2019/09/27|0.2.0|Code reformat, better pattern for loading options.
 No feature upgrades.
 2019/09/27|0.2.1|Better and customizable Promise detection.
 Restored DEFAULT_OPTIONS.
 2019/10/01|0.3.0|Can abort jobs waiting in queue.
 2019/10/01|0.3.1|Updated CI to use the current node versions (0.8 & 0.10).
 Older node versions should continue to work, but are no longer tested.
+Also, README updates.

 ### Development